austencloud/tka-desktop/docs/V1_BEAT_FRAME_PARITY_SUMMARY.md

 ## Overview

-Successfully analyzed the exact legacy beat frame implementation and modified the v2 beat frame to achieve pixel-perfect visual and functional parity.
-The v2 beat frame now looks and behaves exactly like legacy's beat frame with no visual differences and identical user interaction patterns.
+Successfully analyzed the exact legacy beat frame implementation and modified the modern beat frame to achieve pixel-perfect visual and functional parity.
+The modern beat frame now looks and behaves exactly like legacy's beat frame with no visual differences and identical user interaction patterns.

 ## Legacy Analysis Results